 A minor child under the age of eighteen must convince the U.S. consular officer that he or she fully understands the nature and consequences of the oath of renunciation, is not subject to duress or undue influence, and is voluntarily and intentionally seeking to renounce his or her U.S. citizenship.
 (Historically, this has been very difficult to prove.)
 A minor child under the age of sixteen is presumed not to have the requisite maturity and knowing intent, making it even more difficult to renounce.

-Can my parent renounce on my behalf?
+Can a parent renounce on my behalf?

 Parents cannot renounce U.S. citizenship on behalf of their children.